Model Based Detection API [BETA]

 Introduction

 This API is designed to return the results of model-based detection methods.
-During this initial beta phase, it will score ETH addresses against a single model that analyze ETH mainnet transaction history against 50+ data features to identify if that address is likely Human or Sybil.
-The ETH Mainnet Activity Model is just the start, with many more models in the works.
-The API also includes a single endpoint at the moment, but this will likely expand as we receive more feedback.
+It can score any EVM addresses against several different models that analyze transaction history against dozens of different data features to identify if that address is likely Human or Sybil.

-This essentially opens up Sybil defense to all wallet addresses, regardless of whether the user has a Passport with Stamps verified or not.
+This essentially opens up Sybil detection and defense to all EVM wallet addresses, regardless of whether the user has a Passport with verified Stamps or not.

-This new API is the perfect compliment to the existing API suite as it offers the following benefits:
+This new API is the perfect compliment to the existing Passport API as it offers the following benefits:

-• Modular verification: Using the MBD endpoint along with the Stamp-based verification approach made available via the Passport API can enable you to provide multiple verification options that reduce user friction for the majority of users while offering an additional verification tool for users who don’t pass the initial check.
+- Modular verification: Using the MBD API along with the Stamp-based verification approach made available via the Passport API can enable you to provide multiple verification options that reduce user friction for the majority of users while offering an additional verification tool for users who don’t pass the initial check.

 Getting Access